 What's the Covid situation?

 The emergence of the Omicron variant towards the end of 2021 brought about yet another rise in infections, with over 2.5 million infections recorded in one week towards the end of January 2022.
-While the figures began to decline in the following weeks, they began rising once again soon after.
-However, the number of Covid-19 cases in the country has since stabilized.
+The number of Covid-19 cases in the country would later stabilize.
+However, Covid-19 infections are currently on the increase yet again.

 What can visitors expect?

-A vaccine pass is no longer required to enter indoor venues, aside from hospitals and care homes.
+Since March, a vaccine pass has no longer been required to enter indoor venues, aside from hospitals and care homes.

 Our latest coverage